alexch/codelikethis/public/lessons/learn_to_code/arrays.md

 # Array Indexes

+* Every slot in the array has a serial number
-* You can retrieve items in an array by their INDEX
+* You can retrieve any item in an array by its INDEX
 * An index is a number from 0 to infinity
   * actually to the size of the array

-IRB Exercise:
+# Array Indexes Exercise

+Try this in IRB:

     fruits = ["apple", "banana", "cherry"]
     fruits[1]